silv3rshi3ld/WuppieFuzzCICD/README.md

 ### Running All Parsers

-To run all parsers at once:
+To run all parsers at once (no arguments needed):

 ```bash
 python -m parsers
 ```

+This command will automatically process all available fuzzer results without requiring any additional arguments.

 ### Running a Specific Parser